Day of the Tiles: Riots

-At roughly 10 in the morning of Saturday, 7 June, merchants closed down their shops as groups of 300 to 400 men and women formed, armed with stones, sticks, axes, and bars.
+At roughly 10:00 in the morning of Saturday, 7 June, merchants closed their shops as groups of 300 to 400 men and women formed, armed with stones, sticks, axes, and bars.
 They rushed to the city gates to prevent the departure of judges who took part in the Grenoble meeting.
 Some rioters attempted to cross the Isère but faced a picket of 50 soldiers at the St. Lawrence bridge, while others headed to the Rue Neuve.

 The cathedral's bells were seized by French peasants at noon.
-The crowd swiftly grew, as the bells provoked the influx of neighbouring peasants to creep in the city, climbing the walls, using boats on the Isere and for some, pushing open the city gates.
+The crowd swiftly grew, as the bells provoked the influx of neighbouring peasants to creep into the city, climbing the walls, using boats on the Isère and for some, pushing open the city gates.

 Other insurgents boarded the ramparts and rushed to the hotel (L'hôtel de la Première présidence) the Duke of Clermont-Tonnerre was staying in at the time.
 The Duke had two elite regiments in Grenoble, the Regiment of the Royal Navy (Régiment Royal-La-Marine) whose colonel was Marquis d'Ambert and the regiment of Austrasia (Régiment d'Austrasie) which was commanded by Colonel Count Chabord.
 The Royal Navy was the first to respond to the growing crowds and was given the order to quell the rioting without the use of arms.
 However, as the mob stormed the hotel entrance, the situation escalated.
 Soldiers sent to quell the disturbances forced the townspeople off the streets.
-Some sources say that the soldiers were sent to disperse parliamentarians who were attempting to assemble a parliament.
+Some sources say that the soldiers were sent to disperse parlementaires who were attempting to assemble a parlement.
 During an attack, Royal Navy soldiers injured a 75-year-old man with a bayonet.
 At the sight of blood, the people became angry and started to tear up the streets.
-Townspeople climbed onto the roofs of buildings around the Jesuit College to hurl down a rain of roof-tiles on the soldiers in the streets below, hence the episode's name.
+Townspeople climbed onto the roofs of buildings around the Jesuit College to hurl down a rain of roof tiles on the soldiers in the streets below, hence the episode's name.
 Many soldiers took refuge in a building to shoot through the windows, while the crowd continued to rush inside and ravage everything.